PortlandRefugeeStory

 Karen Weliky / The Immigrant Story

-When you walk into the Jeffrey Allen Gallery in downtown Portland, you are greeted by an abundance of greenery and history; tumbling orchids and fruit trees, ready to be pruned; antique cabinets, tables, and statues, ready to be taken home; and, in the back of the shop, a working Vietnamese temple.
-For Allen Luong, the founder and owner of the gallery, the temple embodies the mother spirit practice — a philosophy that emphasizes honoring one’s ancestors and preserving cultural history.
+When you walk into the Jeffrey Allen Gallery in downtown Tigard you are greeted by an abundance of greenery and history; tumbling orchids and fruit trees, ready to be pruned; antique cabinets, tables, and statues, ready to be taken home; and, in the back of the shop, a working Vietnamese temple.
+For Allen Luong, the founder and owner of the gallery, the temple embodies the Mother Spirit practice, Đạo Mẫu — a philosophy that emphasizes honoring one’s ancestors and preserving cultural history.

 Luong was born in 1968 in Saigon, Vietnam, to parents with entrepreneurial spirits.
-His mother, who came from generations of businesspeople, worked in shipping, whereas his father owned a pharmaceutical company.
+His mother, who came from generations of businesspeople, worked in shipping, whereas his father, who came from a family of farmers, owned a pharmaceutical company.
 Between the two of them, they had connections with the Japanese, French, and American governments, and spoke over nine languages.
 Luong’s own first language was French, having not learned Vietnamese until the second grade.

 Living in the city, Luong’s family wasn’t affected by the war until it reached their doorstep.
 One of Luong’s brothers, who served in the South Vietnamese navy, realized how the family’s connections to foreign governments and their military service made them an immediate target for the Viet Cong.
 “He got word very quickly that the South was going to fall, so he called my parents and said, ‘Mom, Dad, we gotta go,’” Luong explains.
 “My parents split us into five groups and told us to leave however we could, by plane or boat.
 That was April 29, 1975.”